Instruction & rule draft check

 FAQ

-No. It applies lightweight heuristics aligned with common SKILL.md and .mdc patterns.
-Your editor remains the source of truth.
+No. It only applies simple structure heuristics for typical Markdown instruction files.
+Your team or tool remains the source of truth.

 Is my file uploaded?